Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [ ] `keyboard`
 - [ ] `access`

 #### Q42.
-What is the correct way to code a link that, when clicked, will send an email to `email@example.com` with a subject of "Hello"?
+What is the correct way to code a link that, when clicked, will send an email to `email@example.com` with the subject of "Hello"?

 - [ ] `<a href="mailto:email@example.com&subject=Hello">Click me</a>`
 - [ ] `<a href="mailto:email@example.com">Hello</a>`